LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 [Keyboard](https://www.amazon.de/offizielle-Raspberry-Pi-Tastatur-Layout/dp/B07QHM4L2D)
 [SD Card](https://www.amazon.de/SanDisk-Extreme-microSDXC-Speicherkarte-SD-Adapter/dp/B07FCMBLV6)

 To be even more mobile, you could also get a powerbank.
-For external pwnage one could extend the setup with a LTE modem.
+For external pwnage one could extend the setup with an LTE modem.
 And to stay stealthier, we could leave the display and stuff away.

 The Raspberry can be flushed with the official ARM image of Kali: [https://www.kali.org/get-kali/#kali-arm](https://www.kali.org/get-kali/#kali-arm)